-Too Bad Kids Can’t See The Mickey Mouse Club and Captain Kangaroo Anymore!
+Today’s Kids Could Use The Mickey Mouse Club and Captain Kangaroo

-Two of the most influential programs in the history of television made their debut on this date 57 years ago today. ” The Mickey Mouse Club” made it’s debut on ABC Television and CBS premiered “Captain Kangaroo” as well.
+Two of the most influential programs in the history of television made their debut 63 years ago. " The Mickey Mouse Club" made its debut on ABC Television and CBS premiered "Captain Kangaroo" as well.
 America could use these shows again!

 Captain Kangaroo was a children’s television series which aired weekday mornings on the American television for nearly 30 years on CBS from October 3, 1955 until December 8, 1984, making it the longest-running nationally broadcast children's television program of its day.
 The show was conceived and the title character played by Bob Keeshan who based the show on the warm relationship between grandparents and children.
 Captain Kangaroo was built around life in the "Treasure House" where the Captain would tell stories, meet guests, and indulge in silly stunts with regular characters, both humans and puppets.
 By the way, the name Kangaroo came from the big pockets on the coat the Captain would wear.